-The cosmetology programs at Paul Mitchell The School Fort Myers offer the challenge of a stimulating and rewarding career.
+The cosmetology program at Paul Mitchell The School Jacksonville offer the challenge of a stimulating and rewarding career.
 The school is fully equipped to meet all the demands of modern hair designing while providing an atmosphere and attitude for progressive personal development.
-The 10,000-square-foot facility includes student lounge and lockers, client reception and work areas, management offices, private classrooms, 58 workstations and chairs, 10 hood dryer, 10 shampoo bowls and chairs, The school can accommodate 200 students.
-The school has a library complete with books, audio CDs, DVDs and computers.
+The 7,018 square-foot facility includes student lounge and lockers, client reception and work areas, management offices, private classrooms, workstations and chairs, a dispensary, tables and chairs to accommodate 100 students, backbar sinks, and hood dryers.
+The school has a library complete with books, audio CDs, and DVDs.